 iii) the UNESCO Centre of Excellence in Journalism and Media Studies.

-Makerere University Hosts the first Rotary Peace Center on the African Continent.it is seventh Rotary Peace Center in the world.
+Makerere University Hosts the first Rotary Peace Center on the African Continent.
+It is the seventh Rotary Peace Center in the world.
 Up to 40 fellowships are awarded annually for the professional development certificate program at the Makerere Rotary Peace Center, Kampala, Uganda

-The Makerere University Rotary Peace Center offers an Advanced Certificate in Peacebuilding, Conflict Transformation and Development hosted by the Makerere University Peace and Conflict Studies Program (PCS).
+The Makerere University Rotary Peace Center offers a Post Graduate Diploma in Peacebuilding, Conflict Transformation, and Development hosted by the Makerere University Peace and Conflict Studies Program (PCS).

 Is the professional development certificate program right for me?

 The year-long blended-learning certificate program will emphasize issues and solutions that are of particular relevance throughout the African continent, and hands-on experience will complement coursework that addresses human rights, governance, and media; the role of climate change; refugee migration, and community cohesion.